Modular Koszul duality for Soergel bimodules: Introduction

 \section{Introduction}

 Let $\fg$ be a semisimple complex Lie algebra.
-Consider the principal block $\cO_0$ of its BGG category $\cO$, i.e.~the block containing the trivial representation.
-As is well known, $\cO_0$ is a finite length abelian category with enough projectives.
-It therefore has a minimal projective generator $P$, so that $\cO_0$ is equivalent to the category of finitely generated modules over
+Fix a Borel subalgebra $\fb$ containing a Cartan subalgebra $\fh$, and consider the principal block $\cO_0$ of the associated BGG category $\cO$, i.e.~the block containing the trivial representation.
+As is well known, $\cO_0$ is a finite-length abelian category with enough projectives.
+It therefore has a minimal projective generator $P$, so that $\cO_0$ is equivalent to the category of finitely-generated modules over

-Beilinson--Ginzburg--Soergel~\cite{BGS} showed that this ring admits a Koszul grading: a positive grading $A = \bigoplus_{i \ge 0} A_i$ with $A_0$ semisimple, and such that the left $A$-module $A_0 = A/A_{>0}$ admits a graded projective resolution $P^\bullet \to A_0$ where $P^i$ is generated in degree $i$.
+Beilinson--Ginzburg--Soergel~\cite{BGS} showed that this ring admits a \emph{Koszul grading}: a positive grading $A = \bigoplus_{i \ge 0} A_i$ with $A_0$ semisimple, and such that the left $A$-module $A_0 = A/A_{>0}$ admits a graded projective resolution $P^\bullet \to A_0$ where $P^i$ is generated in degree $i$.
 The existence of a Koszul grading on the algebra controlling $\cO_0$ is a deep fact closely related to the Kazhdan--Lusztig conjecture.

 For a Koszul ring $B = \bigoplus_{i \ge 0} B_i$, its Koszul dual ring is $E(B) := \Ext_{B\lh\ngmod}^\bullet(B_0)$, where Ext is taken in ungraded $B$-modules.
 It was moreover shown in \cite{Soe90, BGS} that $A$ is Koszul self-dual: $A \cong E(A)$ as graded algebras.
 Thus the Koszul grading on $A$ reveals a hidden self-duality of $\cO_0$.